panaetov/captain-bridge/README.md

 # What is Captain Bridge?

-Captain Bridge is a tool for building metrics about performance of your team using data of Jira, Git and many other sources.
+Captain Bridge is data-driven team management tool.

+Build metrics for your team using data of Jira, Git and many other sources.
+Also, plan workload of your team with automatic Gantt charts.
-Additional feature is a planning tool which represents issues assigned to employees and their progress on Gant chart, predicts finish days of issues using personal employee performance and task sizes.

-So, Captain Bridge does next:

-* collects data of sources into its database with purpose-built periodic jobs,
-* provides a query costructor over collected data,
-* provides charts presenting results of saved queries,
-* provides planning tool predicting when issues will be finished.

 # Full Documentation
 Go to [wiki](https://github.com/panaetov/captain-bridge/wiki)